Use the buttons below to explore the different sections of this guide.

 - Why it’s important: As 92% of consumers* have searched on a web browser for a restaurant in the last six months, it’s critical that your Google business listing is claimed, complete and accurate.
 These factors, along with adding photos to your listings and responding to reviews can help improve your restaurant’s local ranking

 - How to get started: Claim your business listing through Google My Business by following Google’s instructions here.
 If you use BentoBox for your restaurant’s website, they offer a feature called Local Sync that can help make it easier to manage your menus and information on both Google and Facebook

 - Why it’s important: 1.66 billion users on average visit Facebook daily and five new profiles are created every second**.
 Although Facebook is not as popular among Gen Z teens, it is still a key platform to reach Millennials, Gen X and Baby Boomer consumers, particularly higher-income earners

 - How to get started: If you are currently using Facebook for your business, but do not have a business profile, step one is to claim it!
-Once you create your restaurant’s Facebook for Business Page, follow our quick tips to increase engagement with your Facebook posts here
+Visit the Facebook for Business Page, to create a new page.

 - Why it’s important: With food-related content being some of the most successful Instagram posts, this platform is one of the most important for restaurants to share drool-worthy photos of their dishes.
 It’s also become one of the most popular platforms, with about 1 billion active users.
 In recent years Instagram has become the new Google, with diners searching for restaurant options via hashtag, so don’t forget to include a few in your posts